sphinx-labs/sphinx/docs/ops-getting-started.md

 2. **Approval**: The project owner(s) sign a meta transaction to approve the deployment in the Sphinx UI.
 3. **Execution**: The deployment is executed on-chain by a relayer.
 In order to execute the deployment, the relayer must submit both the meta transaction signed by the proposer and the owners.

-## 3. Get testnet ETH on OP Goerli
+## 3. Get testnet ETH on Optimism Goerli

 You'll need a small amount of testnet ETH on Optimism Goerli, which you can get at [their faucet](https://app.optimism.io/faucet).
 Later, you'll use this ETH to deploy a `SphinxBalance` contract.
-You'll pay for the cost of your deployments by depositing USDC into this contract before it's executed.
+You'll cover the cost of your deployments by depositing USDC into this contract before execution.
 On testnets, you must fund your deployments in USDC on Optimism Goerli.
 Likewise, on production networks, you must fund your deployments in USDC on Optimism Mainnet.
 We'll provide you with free USDC on Optimism Goerli to fund your deployments on testnets.

 ## 4. Get your credentials